trydydd/slimemoldgrappling/content/blog/creating_games.md

 ## SMGC Games Framework

-1. Observation: Identifying the Problem.
+1. **Observation**: Identifying the Problem.
 What negative situation are you failing to escape/prevent or what desirable outcome are you unable to reach?

-2. Question: Understanding the Cause.
+2. **Question**: Understanding the Cause.
 What is my opponent doing to cause that?

-3. Hypothesis: Create a Solution.
+3. **Hypothesis**: Create a Solution.
 If I prevent my opponent from doing what is in the answer to the question above, then I should be able to achieve my goal.

-4. Experiment: Testing Your Solution.
+4. **Experiment**: Testing Your Solution.
 Put yourself into a situation with your partner, and test your hypothesis.

-5. Analyze: Evaluate Results.
+5. **Analyze**: Evaluate Results.
 Were you able to perform or prevent the actions specified in your hypothesis?
 If yes, were you also able to reach your desired outcome?

-6. Repeat: Solving the Next Problem.
+6. **Repeat**: Solving the Next Problem.
 If the answer to either of those questions is no: repeat the process.
 The information in the "Review Outcomes" step becomes your Observation.

 ### The Example